eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Bitmasks
 ********

-Bitmasks are similar to |Enumeration| types, but their members work as bit flags that can be individually turned on and off.
+Bitmasks are similar to |Enumeration| types, but their members act as bit flags that can be turned on and off individually.
 The ``TypeKind`` used to identify Bitmasks is ``TK_BITMASK``.

-Those flags might use the ``positition`` attribute to set their position in the bitmask.
+These flags might use the ``id`` attribute to set their position in the bitmask.
-The ``bit_bound`` attribute specifies the number of bits that the bitmask type will manage.
+The ``bound`` attribute specifies the number of bits that the bitmask type will manage.
 Bitmasks can be bound to any number of bits up to 64.
 The |DynamicTypeBuilderFactory-api| exposes the function |DynamicTypeBuilderFactory::create_bitmask_type| to facilitate the creation of this type.
+The members added to a bitmask using |DynamicTypeBuilder::add_member| must be of type ``TK_BOOLEAN``.

 .. tabs::